W. A. R. Goodwin: Historic preservation

-The deterioration and loss of 17th and 18th century structures during the years of his absence in New York shocked Goodwin and galvanized him into action.
-In 1924, fearing that the many other historic buildings in the area would be destroyed, Goodwin began a movement to preserve the district's remaining colonial era buildings.
+The deterioration and loss of 17th and 18th-century structures during the years of his absence in New York shocked Goodwin and galvanized him into action.
+In 1924, fearing that the many other historic buildings in the area would be destroyed, Goodwin began a movement to preserve the district's remaining colonial-era buildings.

-Goodwin used his contacts in New York and Philadelphia to revitalize the town as well as college.
-In particular, he convinced John D. Rockefeller Jr. and his wife, Abby Aldrich Rockefeller, to help restore in the historic town and stimulated their generosity, which financed its restoration and reuse as a living history museum.
+Goodwin used his contacts in New York and Philadelphia to revitalize the town as well as the college.
+In particular, he convinced John D. Rockefeller Jr. and his wife, Abby Aldrich Rockefeller, to help restore the historic town and stimulated their generosity, which financed its restoration and reuse as a living history museum.
 Working with a small group of confidantes, Goodwin acted as Rockefeller's straw buyer and acquired dozens of properties located in and near what would become the restored area.
 Williamsburg attorney Vernon M. Geddy, Sr. did much of the title research and legal work and later drafted the Virginia corporate papers for the project and filed them with the Virginia State Corporation Commission.
 Mr. Geddy served briefly as the first President of the Colonial Williamsburg Foundation.

 Together, the local team and the New York-based Rockefellers made Goodwin's dream of restoring the old colonial capital come true, creating what grew to become Colonial Williamsburg.
 A public announcement finally revealed the Rockefellers' role at two town meetings in the historic city held in June 1928.